If you are interested in growing mango trees, then you’ve come to the right place.

 Prior to planting, we can prune the canopy into our desired shape.

 As an example, if the mango tree is long and skinny but we prefer a lower-branching tree, it’s perfectly OK to take off some of the top branches/trunk to promote that structure.
-I personally prefer promoting lower-branching trees because I have found that they are less susceptible to wind damage and are easier to control in terms of height.

 That is exactly what I did with my Coconut Cream Mango:

 If we want to keep the new growth, that’s OK – we just need to keep the tree in the pot until the new leaves have hardened off.
-On the other hand, it’s perfectly OK to plant a tree with swelling buds.

 4. Place the Mango Tree in the Hole

-DO NOT PUT FERTILIZE (ORGANIC, CHEMICAL) IN THE HOLE!
+❌ DO NOT PUT FERTILIZE (ORGANIC, CHEMICAL) IN THE HOLE! ❌

 According to the University of Florida:

 Adding slow release fertilizer of any type at planting has never been associated with improved or reduced survival.
 There are only a few documented growth increases associated with fertilization applications made at or soon after planting (Gilman et al. 2000).
 Response to fertilizer applications at planting is most likely to occur in poor soils, and response is likely to be minimal.
 Application of slow release fertilizer is not likely to hurt the plant provided it is applied according to the directions on the product.
 On the other hand, adding soluble fertilizer to a newly installed plant could burn roots if too much is applied.
-Burned roots will injure the plant and could kill it under some circumstances”
+Burned roots will injure the plant and could kill it under some circumstances”.

 University of Florida

-With that being said, every tree that I have every planted in my mango orchard has gotten three amendments at the time of planting:
+That said, every tree that I have every planted in my mango orchard has gotten three amendments at the time of planting:

 For more information on why I use these specific amendments, see the “How To Fertilize Mango Trees” section.